a11yproject/a11yproject.com/src/posts/2021-08-25-starting-a-design-with-accessibility.md

 ## Summary

-Reviewing a design for accessibility is a good way to make sure we ship accessible code.
+Reviewing a design for accessibility is a good way to make sure we ship accessible experiences.
 Starting a design with accessibility is even better.

+Three steps we can start a design and consider accessibility are:

+1. Do a text-only design,
+2. Do an HTML-only design, then
+3. Go off The Happy Path.

-It helps us to think about the diverse and complicated range of people who will be interacting with our designs and code.
-And it helps us make sure that we don't put up any barriers for them.
+This helps us to think about the diverse and complicated range of people who will be interacting with our designs and code.
+It helps us make sure that we don't put up any barriers for them.

-Three ways we can do this are: do a text-only design; do an HTML-only design; go off The Happy Path.